Terminating or assigning a lease agreement

 Last update

-- Assignment of a lease
+- transfer a lease agreement; or

-- Termination of a lease
+- terminate a lease agreement.

-- or after legal proceedings.
+- following legal proceedings.

 Who is concerned

-- commercial leases;
+- commercial activities;

-- administrative leases;
+- administrative activities;

-- industrial leases;
+- industrial activities;

-- leases for artisanal use or for the exercise of a liberal profession;
+- the practice of a liberal profession;

 - secondary residences;